uminho-miei-engseg-19-20/EngSeg/README.eng.md

 **15/Feb/2019**

 - The slides of the first class were made available.
-- The worksheet for the second lesson was made available, as well as some sample programs.
+- The worksheet for the second class was made available, as well as some sample programs.
 - The slides were made available for the second class.
 - The projects proposed for the Engenharia de Segurança course were made available at the ProjetosES directory.
 Read the [README](ProjectsES/README.eng.md) file.